zogzog/cubicweb/doc/book/en/annexes/faq.rst

   It may remind you of SQL but it is higher level than SQL, more like SPARQL.
 Except that SPARQL did not exist when we started the project.
-  Having SPARQL has a query language has been in our backlog for years.
+  Having SPARQL as a query language has been in our backlog for years.

   That RQL language is what is going to make a difference with django- like frameworks for several reasons.